Nitheeshskumar/react-gmap-plugin/README.md

 onClearSearch|`function`|Any optional callbacks actions.
 The input is cleared on clicking clear button on search box by default showDirectionPanel|`Boolean`| To show directions in a panel after calling the directions service.
 Used with directionsPanelContainer function. directionsPanelContainer|`function`|Custom wrapper for the directionPanel.
-Eg: `directionsPanelContainer={(child)=><div className='wrapper'>{child}</div> }`.Made in this format to Print directionPanel with additional wrappers
+Eg: `directionsPanelContainer={(child)=><div className='wrapper'>{child}</div> }`.Made in this format to Print directionPanel with additional wrappers markerIcon| `String`|The src url or imported image to be used as custom marker icon

 ## MapServices Params